GrappurA/CpuUsageSleepService/README.md

 ## Features

-- Monitors CPU usage in the background.
+- Monitors CPU, RAM and bandwidth usage in the background.
 - Puts the PC to sleep after a configurable idle time.
 - Runs silently on logon (can be set up via Task Scheduler).
 - Lightweight and easy to install.